-Mozilla VPN provides an encrypted tunnel to the Internet from any software or app on your desktop, laptop, or mobile devices, allowing you to connect securely and conceal some of your data when you connect to the Internet.
-It does this by allowing you to connect to one of our partners’ secure servers and browse the Web or access the Internet through that server’s connection.
+Mozilla VPN provides an encrypted tunnel to the Internet from any software or app on your desktop, laptop, or mobile device, allowing you to connect securely and conceal some of your data when you connect to the Internet.

 Mozilla VPN is currently available on Windows 10 and Windows 11, Mac, Linux, Android and iOS devices.